-The file contains variables expressed in double curly brackets ({{}}); they are the paths defined in the ThemeConfiguration.js file.
+The file contains variables expressed in double curly brackets ({{}}); they are the paths defined in the ThemeConfiguration. is file.

-Notice that the image has the footer_image CSS class applied to simplify applying a style to it in the next step.
+Also, the image has the footer\image class applied to simplify applying a CSS style to it in the next step.